 - Concept or design study

-All submitted manuscripts are fully peer-reviewed and after acceptance, a publication fee is charged to cover all editorial, production, and archiving costs.
-Different publication fees apply for the three types of papers: USD 850 for full papers, USD 550 for microarticles (excluding taxes).
-Accepted papers are freely accessible to anyone.Types of paper
+All submitted manuscripts are full-peer reviewed and after acceptance, a publication fee is charged to cover all editorial, production and archiving costs.
+Different publication fees apply for the two types of papers: USD 850 (full articles), USD 550 (microarticles) excluding taxes.
+For all articles submitted before 31-Dec-2019, there is a 50% discount off the open access publication fee so authors pay USD 425 (full articles), USD 275 (microarticles), excluding taxes.
+Learn more about Elsevier's pricing policy: https://www.elsevier.com/openaccesspricingTypes of paper

 The wide scope of the journal provides a publication outlet for all engineering-related research.